w3f/polkadot-wiki/docs/learn-staking.md

 The above chart shows the inflation model of the network.
 Depending on the staking participation, the inflation rate will change dynamically to incent / disincent token holders to participate in staking.
 For instance, inflation would be 10% if 50% of DOTs are staked in the network.

-Determining the ideal staking rate is not an easy task as the network requires enough DOTs to be staked to provide the security guarantees, and we want and to avoid illiquidity on the market.
+Determining the ideal staking rate is not an easy task as the network requires enough DOTs to be staked to provide the security guarantees and we want and to avoid illiquidity on the market.

 For those who are interested in knowing more about the design of inflation model for the network, please see [here](https://research.web3.foundation/en/latest/polkadot/Token%20Economics/).